signifyd/magento1/documentation/README.txt

 See: http://signifyd.com for further information.

+== Requirements ==

+This extension requires Magento to be configured to retrieve the correct customer IP address when your store is running behind a load-balancer.
+This requires a minor local.xml configuration change.
+See app/etc/local.xml.additional for an example.

 The following stable versions of Magento are supported:

 Magento Community Edition 1.4.0.0 - 1.7.0.2
 Magento Enterprise Edition 1.9.0.0 - 1.12.0.2

 == Installation ==